McQuaid, Winston lead Michigan State over Michigan 65-60

 Michigan led by 13 early in the second half, but Michigan State went on a 13-4 run to tie it at 48 with just over seven minutes remaining.

-The Wolverines were up 60-55 after Livers hit a 3 with 2:29 left.
-But McQuaid answered with one of his own to start the game-ending run and Xavier Tillman made a tying layup for Michigan State.
+The Wolverines were up 60-55 after Livers hit a 3 with 2:29 left, but they didn’t score again.
+McQuaid answered with one of his own to start the game-ending run and Xavier Tillman made a tying layup for Michigan State.

-After Simpson missed a 3 for Michigan, Winston drove to his left for a layup to put the Spartans on top 62-60 with 28 seconds left.
+After Simpson missed a 3 for Michigan, Winston drove to his left for a layup — which Teske thought he blocked — to put the Spartans on top 62-60 with 28 seconds left.

 Brazdeikas then missed a pull-up jumper that got tipped by Aaron Henry with 14 seconds to play.
-Teske and Tillman went up for the rebound, the ball got tipped out of bounds and the referees gave possession to Michigan State after a review as Michigan coach John Beilein screamed on the sideline.
+Teske and Tillman went up for the rebound, the ball got knocked out of bounds and the referees gave possession to Michigan State after a review as Michigan coach John Beilein screamed on the sideline.

-Henry made a free throw and missed hit the second, making it a three-point game.
-Poole then appeared to get bumped by Winston — Michigan State had a foul to give — as he launched a long 3 off the dribble, but there was no call.
+Henry made a free throw and missed the second, making it a three-point game.
+Poole then appeared to get bumped by Winston — Michigan State had a foul to give — just before he launched a long 3 off the dribble, but there was no call.

 The Spartans’ Kenny Goins hit two free throws to make it 65-60 with two seconds left.

-Michigan State forward Kyle Ahrens was taken from the court on a stretcher with a left leg injury in the first half.
+Michigan State forward Kyle Ahrens was relieved X-rays showed his left ankle wasn’t broken after he was taken from the court on a stretcher in the first half, though the extent of the injury was not clear.

+He expects to have an MRI once the softball-sized swelling goes down.

+Ahrens landed awkwardly when he collided in midair with Goins going for a defensive rebound with 4:34 left in the first half.

 BIG PICTURE